|Index number||Month on the same month a year ago||3 months on the same 3 months a year ago||Month on previous month||3 months on previous 3 months|

-The seasonally adjusted index of production fell by 3.1 per cent in November 2011 compared with November 2010, the largest fall since December 2009.
-This is the 9th consecutive fall on the month a year ago, the last rise was in February 2011, which was the 12th consecutive increase.
+The seasonally adjusted index of production fell by 2.4% in November 2012 compared with November 2011.
+This is the 20th consecutive monthly fall on the same month a year ago.

 Headline figures for the Index of Production are: